ManyPrimates/manyprimates.github.io/pilot.md

 ## Establishing an infrastructure for collaboration

-The main goal of the ManyPrimates project is to build and infrastructure that facilitates collaboration in primate cognition research.
+The main goal of the ManyPrimates project is to build an infrastructure that facilitates collaboration in primate cognition research.
 As a first step towards this goal, we decided to run a pilot study.
 We wanted to make some important experiences (and mistakes) that would prepare us for the studies to come.
-Furthermore, the pilot study should serve as a proof of concept, showing that scale collaboration in primate cognition research is possible.
+Furthermore, the pilot study should serve as a proof of concept, showing that large-scale collaboration in primate cognition research is possible.
 Finally, by collecting some interesting data, we hoped to get more people excited about the project and also convince them to join.

 ***